Kicking off: Texans at Chiefs to open season Sept. 10

 The opening of SoFi Stadium in the Los Angeles area that Sunday night has the Rams hosting the Cowboys.

 Allegiant Stadium in Las Vegas will debut on the Monday night, Sept.
-21, with the Raiders facing Brady and the Buccaneers.
+21, with the Raiders facing Brees and the Saints.

 All of the 32 teams released their schedules early Thursday evening, with the full 2020 list scheduled to be revealed by the league a bit later.